-He advises clients on federal income tax matters including the structuring, documentation, and negotiation of a variety of domestic and international transactions, including mergers and acquisitions, joint ventures, spinoffs, bankruptcy reorganizations, refinancings, and cross-border and internal restructurings.
+He advises clients on federal income tax matters, including the structuring, documentation, and negotiation of a variety of domestic and international transactions, including mergers and acquisitions, joint ventures, spin-offs, bankruptcy reorganizations, refinancings, cross-border and internal restructurings, and securitization transactions.

 Corey joined the firm in 2007 and became a partner in 2016.

 Warburg Pincus and its portfolio companies in various transactions, including:

 - its acquisitions of Sundyne, Duravant, CityMD, Gabriel Brothers, Guardsmark, Hygiena, Labstat International, Pregis, and Universal Services of America;

 - Allied Universal in its $1 billion acquisition of U.S. Security Associates, its acquisition of SOS Security, the sale of equity to CDPQ, and previously Universal Services of America in is merger of equals with AlliedBarton to form Allied Universal;

 - CityMD in its acquisition of Summit Medical Group and in the financing for its acquisition of STAT Health;

 - Consolidated Precision Products in its acquisitions of Poly6, Pacific Cast, and Selmet, and in its recapitalization;